Anthony Phillips has taken a series of interesting paths since leaving Genesis after the legendary prog-rock group’s eclectic first two albums.

 But Phillips had begun suffering from a crippling bout of stage fright.
 He quit the business, and didn’t re-emerge with the long-awaited debut The Geese and the Ghost until 1977.
 Since, Phillips has been on a creative tear, producing 26 more solo studio efforts — including the multi-part Private Parts and Pieces series, which saw an 11th edition issued earlier this month.

-Contrast and change, Phillips tells us in a new SER Sitdown, have been the norm.
+Contrast and change, Phillips tells us in a Something Else!
+Sitdown, have been the norm.
 He’s collaborated with Genesis’ Rutherford and Phil Collins, but has also studied the classical guitar, issued albums where he plays keyboards exclusively, worked both in long- and short-form music forms, and done extensive soundtrack work.

 We caught up with this ever-evolving multi-instrumentalist to talk about his new edition of Private Parts and Pieces, the genesis of his old band, and whether Phillips has considered a reunion …